HOW MUCH DOES IT COST TO GET MARRIED IN ICELAND IN 2026?

 Lower Costs: Accommodation is generally cheaper, and rental car companies offer “low season” rates.

 The “Winter Tax”: You will likely need to have more buffer related to safety and gear.
-You’ll need a more rugged 4×4 for snow, professional glacier guides for a glacier or ice cave elopement, and more “Plan B” buffer money for possible weather-related delays.
+You’ll need a more rugged 4×4 for snow, and more “Plan B” buffer money for possible weather-related delays.
 Although with the climate changes we have been having surprisingly mild and snowless winters lately.

 The Benefit: More privacy at popular waterfalls, hot springs and the chance to see the Northern Lights and take some amazing star photos on your elopement day.